laanayabdrzak/Native-vs-Hyprid-approach/README.md

 - There are clear and distinct advantages and disadvantages for both hybrid and native approaches, and that is why this discussion is still relevant

-- Each approach has its pros and cons but at the end of the day a native approach will have the biggest benefits for a company’s bottom line.
+- Each approach has its pros and cons but at the end of the day a native approach will have the biggest benefits for a company’s bottom line

+- Users will not tolerate a problematic mobile app, and will abandon it after only one or two failed attempts

 ## Contributors